SAP/jenkins-library/documentation/docs/index.md

 If you don't need to care about the underlying infrastructure of your pipelines, you can use the [SAP Continuous Integration and Delivery](https://help.sap.com/docs/CONTINUOUS_DELIVERY) service on SAP BTP.
 It offers an easy, UI-guided way to set up continuous integration and delivery without hosting your own Jenkins instance.

  ![SAP CI/CD vs Project "Piper"](images/CICD_Piper.png "Solution Comparison")

+The support infrastructure for SAP Continuous Integration and Delivery is provided by SAP according to the Service Level Agreements (SLAs).
+Project "Piper" offers community support using GitHub issues and pull requests.
+Users are free to contribute to the repository independently.
+See [Contributing](https://github.com/SAP/jenkins-library/blob/master/.github/CONTRIBUTING.md).

 For more information about the CI/CD solutions offered by SAP, see [SAP Solutions for Continuous Integration and Delivery](https://help.sap.com/docs/CICD_OVERVIEW/8cacec64ed854b2a88e9a0973e0f97a2/e9fa320181124fa9808d4446a1bf69dd.html).